Peng Shuai: Sexual assault allegation and disappearance

-In November 2021, Peng accused Zhang Gaoli, a retired Chinese vice-premier and high-ranking CCP member, reportedly of sexual assault in 2018.
-The revelation came from her Weibo post, which disclosed that the two had gotten together even before 2018.
-Zhang officially retired that year, however, and after inviting Peng to visit him and his wife, he wanted to have sex with her again.
+In November 2021, Peng reportedly accused Zhang Gaoli, a retired Vice Premier of the State Council and member of the Standing Committee of the Politburo, of sexually assaulting her in 2018.
+The revelation came from her Weibo post, which disclosed that the two had gotten together before Zhang rose through the ranks in the Politburo.
+He retired in 2018, and after inviting Peng to his home with his wife, Zhang wanted to have sex with the tennis star again.
 Peng refused at first, but Zhang continued to try to persuade her.
-Scared and panicking, she finally agreed due to previous feelings for him.
-They renewed their semi-private relationship until a dispute on 30 October.
+Scared and panicking, she ultimately agreed due to previous feelings for him.
+They renewed their semi-private relationship until a dispute on 30 October 2021.
 Peng's post drew attention to the MeToo movement in China, where activist Zhou Xiaoxuan expressed her sympathies, but it was removed within 20 minutes of being uploaded, and related discussions became widely censored in China.

 Peng did not communicate on social media afterwards and was not reachable by the WTA.
 Chinese officials gave vague responses to inquiries, while the Chinese Tennis Association said she was safe.
 WTA chief executive Steve Simon called on Chinese authorities to investigate her allegations and stop censoring the subject, and multiple tennis personalities expressed their concerns.
 Depictions of Peng emerged via Chinese state media, but various China watchers and human rights advocates worried that they might be government propaganda and she might not be free.
 The International Tennis Federation, Amnesty International, the EU, and the UNHCHR called for proof of her safety, while the WTA decided to suspend all tournaments in China.
 The IOC said it held two video calls with her.
-In a later video from Lianhe Zaobao and an interview with the French magazine L'Équipe, Peng said she had not accused anyone of sexual assault, but some skepticism persists.
+In a later video from Lianhe Zaobao and an interview with the French magazine L'Équipe, Peng said she had not accused anyone of sexual assault, but some skepticism persists, as well as debates over the meaning and legal implications of her original post.